top of page

 • The Illness Index – Observer is intended for a non-medical informant who is familiar with the patient (usually a family member) to provide a perspective of the patient’s illness experience outside of the clinical care setting.

-• A fourth measure, the Treatment Index, provides a patient appraisal of HR-QOL concerns related to the impact of a treatment.
+• The Treatment Index provides the patient's appraisal of HR-QOL concerns related to the impact of a treatment.

 HR-QOL may be important when dealing with limited healthcare dollars or resources.
 Policymakers, insurers, healthcare professionals, and professional organizations increasingly emphasize quality-of-life assessments and may use a cost-benefit analysis to make treatment and economic decisions about access to expensive care or drugs that may prolong life but provide unknown quality-of-life gains.
 Thus, assessing HR-QOL should be part of a medical assessment.
 HR-QOL data are ideal for inclusion in electronic health records.